-As of September 30, 2018, the Company had approximately \$388,000 in its operating bank accounts, and working capital of approximately \$213,000.
+As of September 30, 2019, the Company had approximately \$331,000 in its operating bank accounts, a working capital deficit of approximately \$301,000, and approximately \$3.2 million of interest income available in the Trust Account to pay for franchise and income taxes (less up to \$100,000 of interest to pay dissolution expenses).

-Through September 30, 2018, the Company's liquidity needs have been satisfied through receipt of a \$25,000 capital contribution from the Sponsor in exchange for the issuance of the founder shares (Note 5) to the Sponsor, loans from the Sponsor, the proceeds from the consummation of the Private Placement not held in Trust Account, and interest earned released from the Trust Account of approximately \$189,000 to pay for its tax obligations.
-The Company fully repaid the loan from the proceeds of the Initial Public Offering not being placed in the Trust Account on June 22, 2018.

-In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company officers and directors may, but are not obligated to, loan the Company Working Capital Loans (see Note 5).
-The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$1,500,000 of such Working Capital Loans may be convertible into warrants of the post Business Combination entity at a price of \$1.00 per warrant.
+Subsequent to the consummation of the Initial Public Offering and Private Placement, the Company's liquidity needs have been satisfied the proceeds from the consummation of the Private Placement not held in Trust Account, interest earned released from the Trust Account to pay for its tax obligations, and loans from the Sponsor.
+In order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company officers and directors may, but are not obligated to, provide the Company Working Capital Loans (see Note 5).
+The Working Capital Loans will either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$1,500,000 of such Working Capital Loans may be convertible into warrants of the post Business Combination entity at a price of \$1.00 per warrant.
 The warrants would be identical to the Private Placement Warrants.
+On March 4, 2019, the Company issued a convertible note ("Convertible Note") to the Sponsor, pursuant to which the Sponsor agreed to provide a Working Capital Loan to the Company of up to \$1.5 million.
+The Company was provided \$400,000 and \$350,000 in loan proceeds on March 4, 2019 on August 19, 2019, respectively, for an aggregate amount of \$750,000, pursuant to the amended Convertible Note (see Note 5).